Doug Locke: Early life and education

 Locke is the son of former Houston City Attorney and Commissioner Gene Locke and Aubrey Locke.
 He is one of five children, including actress Tembi Locke and writer Attica Locke.
 His uncle is Olympic Gold medalist Frederick Newhouse.

 Locke developed an interest in the performing arts at an early age.
 He participated in theatre and dance summer camps throughout his childhood.
 After high school, Locke moved to Los Angeles where he earned a bachelor's degree in Theater Arts from Occidental College.
 While studying theatre, Locke appeared in multiple productions including: The Crucible, Blues for Alabama Sky, The Pajama Game and She Stoops to Conquer.

 During his time at Occidental College, Locke began performing at open mic events and talent showcases.
 He began to garner a following based on his elaborate stage shows the featured choreography, wardrobe changes, provocative themes and even once a burning guitar.

 Career

 Locke was inspired to enter the entertainment industry professionally by the work of his sisters, Tembi Locke (actress) and Attica Locke (writer).
 He began his career in film and television when he portrayed a young Jimi Hendrix in the Silver Lake Film Festival award-winning short, "A Technicolor Dream".
 In addition to numerous commercials, pilots and shorts, he most recently appeared in episodes of the hit television shows, House M.D., Bones, Shameless, and the Gareth Emery produced web series "We are CVNT5" created by Garreth Emery.
-He has appeared in international campaigns for Coca-Cola, Pepsi, Bacardi, Subaru, Contiki, Mercedes Benz, and others.
+He has appeared in international campaigns for Coca-Cola, Pepsi, Bacardi, Subaru, Contiki, Mercedes Benz, GAP and others.
 Locke has cameo roles in the horror film Excess Flesh, the hit series Jane The Virgin and the Hallie Meyers-Shyer film Home Again, starring Reese Witherspoon.
-He makes a cameo appearance as "Perry" the Icy Receptionist in his sister's series From Scratch.
+He makes a cameo appearance as "Perry" the Icy Receptionist in his sister's beloved Netflix series From Scratch.
+Locke has also appeared in music videos by Walk The Moon, Adam Lambert, Halsey and Taylor Swift.